 Although a VPN can take care of legal complications, it can’t fix crappy add-ons.

 That said, if you’re a casual streamer, even the official Kodi add-ons should be more than enough for you.
 After all, you can catch BBC iPlayer, Al Jazeera, ESPN, NBC, and a whole plethora of content without even having to rely on unofficial add-ons.

 #4 Improve Streaming Speeds

 Although Kodi is amazing in every way possible, it does have one apparent issue.
 Sometimes you’ll face infuriatingly slow streaming speeds.

 Contrary to popular belief, slow streaming speeds have nothing to do with your internet connection speeds.
 If too many people join a certain stream, you’re going to experience either endless buffering or snail-paced streaming.

 What’s worse?
 Fixing this annoying issue is not that easy.
 In order to fix this issue, you’ll need to mess around with advancedsettings.xml.

-Since Kodi is compatible on all devices, advancedsettings.xml file is not universally stored in one location.
+Since Kodi is compatible with all devices, the advancedsettings.xml file is not universally stored in one location.
 In order to modify the internal settings, you’ll need to look up the advancedsettings.xml file for your specific device.
 A simple Google search should do the trick.

 Once you locate the file, you’ll have to modify two lines of codes.
 I’ll list both of them down below.

-The above mentioned line of codes are pretty self-explanatory.
+The above-mentioned line of codes is pretty self-explanatory.
 The first one refers to the allocated memory or Ram and the other one refers to the allocated bandwidth.